 A Basis in Korean Blacksmithing Techniques.

-It has been said that Miki Cityﾕs metal hardware tradition got its start when the existing blacksmithing techniques of ancient Japan were combined with those brought over from mainland Korea through Prince Kei, the son of King Seong of Baekje around the year 550.
+It has been said that Miki Cityﾕs metal hardware tradition got its start when the existing blacksmithing techniques of ancient Japan were combined with those brought over from mainland and Korea through Prince Kei, the son of King Seong of Baekje around the year 550.

 This became the foundation of the blacksmithing Miki City.